-The Borough Council of King's Lynn and West Norfolk (BCKLWN) has a statutory duty to inspect its district for potentially contaminated land under Part 2A of the Environmental Protection Act 1990.
-The contaminated land inspection strategy has identified South Farm, Downham Road, Runcton Holme as a site which requires detailed inspection.
+The Borough Council of King's Lynn and West Norfolk (BCKLWN) has an statutory duty to inspect its district for potentially contaminated land under Part 2A of the Environmental Protection Act 1990.
+The contaminated land inspection strategy has identified Thorpland House, Downham Road, Runcton Holme as a site which requires detailed inspection.

-This site is a former landfill which forms part of a field adjacent to fishing lakes in Runcton Holme within the district of King's Lynn.
-An initial assessment of the site was undertaken to assess the potential for harm to human health, water resources and property under Part 2A.
+This site is a former landfill which forms part of a field adjacent to some residential properties within the district of King's Lynn.
+An initial assessment of the site was undertaken to assess the potential for harm to human health, controlled water and property under Part 2A.

-To gather information of the site's history and potential risks a desk study, site walkover and preliminary risk assessment were carried out by the Environmental Quality Team.
-From the evidence gathered the following can be stated:
+To gather information of the site's history a desk study and preliminary risk assessment were carried out by the Environmental Quality Team.
+From the evidence gathered during the desk study of the site history and a site walkover, the following can be stated:

 - The site is recorded as a former landfill. - The landfill was potentially filled with phosphogypsum from the West Norfolk Fertiliser Limited who had the licence to operate the landfill.
-Phosphogypsum contains naturally occurring radioactive radium and metals. - The site is now being used as a paddock. - The former landfill is in the Tottenhill Gravel member which is a Secondary A Aquifer. - The site is adjacent to three fishing lakes.
+Phosphogypsum contains naturally radioactive material and metals. - The site is now being used as a paddock. - The former landfill is in the Tottenhill Gravel member which is a Secondary A Aquifer. - The site is adjacent to residential properties.

-The potential hazard and the risk associated with the site was assessed.
-The overall risk rating was:

-Moderate risk for radioactivity affecting human health
+The potential hazards and the risks associated with the site were assessed.
+The initial overall risk rating was that there could be a moderate risk for radioactivity and metals affecting human health.